Helediron/dualuniverse/mydu-create-markets.md

   - In RDMS make a new policy "actor:All, rights:Use Elements, tag:Market".
 - The new market should now NOT have orders.
 Re-seed markets.

-## Locations

-In the list below are snippets from Lua code containing some old market positions.
-Anything named "xxx Pad" landed on landing pad of a market.
-Entries NOT named as "xx Pad" are landing spots near a market, on ground.
-If there is a list of positions inside "taxii", the last of them is closest to a market
+## How to import ready-made markets to a planet

+These are ready-made market sets for legacy planets.
+They use the old "Small Market" building.

+Creating markets require first reservation of the hexes, and then importing constructs.

 ### Feli

 Complete set of markets available.

-- Pick construct exports from here: <https://github.com/Helediron/dualuniverse/tree/master/MyDU-ServerCustomization/construct-exports>
+- Pick construct and territory exports from here: <https://github.com/Helediron/dualuniverse/tree/master/MyDU-ServerCustomization/construct-exports>
-- Reserve hexes for each market (locations below, pick lat, lon from pos field)
+- Reserve hexes for markets.
+All hexes for a planet are in one file.
+  - In backoffice, go to Territories to import them.
+  - Scroll down to "Select fixture" on left.
+  - Click "Browse..." and select fixture file, e.g. *Market_Feli_Territory_Fixtures.json* .
+  - Click "Replace Fixture Territories".
-- In backoffice, go to Constructs and import each constructs.
+- In backoffice, go to Constructs and import each construct.
 Note: these are construct exports - not blueprints.
   - Click "Import".
   - Browse one file, e.g. *Market_Feli_01.json*.
   - Set Forced Construct id to 6PPPMM, e.g. 600501 ( 6 + Feli's id 5, market number 1, fill zeros: 6 + 005 + 01).